 Arrays are a built-in type.
 The type of an array containing elements of type t is written []t (not [t] as in Haskell), and we may optionally annotate it with a size as [n]t (see Shape Declarations).
 Array values are written as [1, 2, 3].
-Array indexing is written a [i] with no space allowed between the array name and the brace.
-Indexing of multi-dimensional arrays is written a [i, t].
+Array indexing is written a[i] with no space allowed between the array name and the brace.
+Indexing of multi-dimensional arrays is written a[i, j].
+Arrays are 0-indexed.